ArmoredTurtle/AFC-Klipper-Add-On/README.md

 led_buffer_disable: 0,0,0,0.25
 ```

+If using a hub that is not located in the box turtle the following value needs to be updated for each stepper
+  - dist_hub: This value the the length between the lanes extruder and the hub, this does not have to be exact and is better to figure the length and then minus about 40mm

+If using snappy hub cutter update the following values:
+  - cut: change to True
+  - cut_dist: update to the value that you would like to cut off the end, this may take some tuning to get right

+## Calibration

+The function `CALIBRATE_AFC` can be called in the console to calibrate distances.
+_distances will be calibrated to have ~1 short move after the move distance_

+### Definitions

+- `dist_hub` for each lane is the distance from the load switch at the extruder to the hub
+- `afc_bowden_length` is the distance from the hub to the toolhead sensor

+### Usage

+`CALIBRATE_AFC LANES=<lane> DISTANCE=<distance> TOLERANCE=<tolerance> BOWDEN=<lane>`
+_`DISTANCE` and `TOLERANCE` are optional. default distance 25mm, default tolerance 5mm_

+- To calibrate all lanes and the bowden length all at once:
+  - `CALIBRATE_AFC LANES=all BOWDEN=<lane>` input which lane to be used to check `afc_bowden_length`
+- To calibrate individual lanes
+  - `CALIBRATE_AFC LANES=<lane>` input the lane you would like to calibrate
+- To calibrate just the bowden length:
+  - `CALIBRATE_AFC BOWDEN=<lane>` input which lane to be used to check `afc_bowden_length`

+If using a hub different than the stock set up `hub_clear_move_dis` under AFC unit may need to be increased/decreased to match your setup, default `50mm`.
+**All values must be updated in AFC_Hardware.cfg after calibration**

 ## Troubleshooting

 Debug information about the respooler system can be found by visiting the following URL in your browser:

 `{ip address}/printer/objects/query?AFC`

+### LEDs not displaying correct color
+If your leds are not displaying the correct color update the following value under your `AFC_led` section in `~/printer_data/config/AFC/AFC_hardware.cfg` file.
+  - color_order: change to match the color order for you leds.
+Different color orders are: RGB, RGBW, GRB, GRBW

+### Filament pulling past extruder during unloads
+During unloads if your filament retracts too much and goes past the lanes extruder then decrease your `afc_bowden_length` value in `~/printer_data/config/AFC/AFC.cfg` file

+### Timer too close (TTC) error
+If you keep getting TTC errors start by adding the following to `AFC/AFC.cfg` file under `[AFC]` section
+- `trsync_update: True`

+### Layer shift when using cut macro
+If you notice a layer shift occurs while using the cut macro, setting a higher stepper current while cutting has shown to help with this.
+Update and uncomment the following values in `AFC/AFC_Macr_Vars.cfg` file
+- variable_cut_current_stepper_x - start with ~1.7-1.8A
+- variable_cut_current_stepper_y - start with ~1.7-1.8A
+- Only needed if cutting action is along the z - variable_cut_current_stepper_z

+Make sure your stepper names are updated for variables: `variable_cut_current_stepper_x, variable_cut_current_stepper_y, variable_cut_current_stepper_z`

 ## Removing Plugin